Victoria County Sustainable Tourism Growth Initiative

 • Political or religious events

-• League, club, sports training camp, or tournaments
+• League, club, sports training camps, or tournaments

 • Events that are solely an artisan fair, craft fair, tea, or supper